Letters from Lodi

 There was a brief moment, back in the late 1990s, when Sangiovese plantings in California rose to about 3,000 acres (the state's total has since dropped to about 1,500 acres), resulting in a modest surge of consumer interest in so-called “Cal-Ital” wines."
 In Sangiovese's heyday," recalls Seghesio, "everybody came out with a $35 Sangiovese and it was very mediocre, or blended with Cabernet.
 Consumers balked...
 Why pay $35 when you can get a good Chianti Classico for under $20?
 The whole category got poisoned, and the market turned against it."
 Added Seghesio, "Even Antinori gave up" — referring to the powerhouse Tuscan wine company that invested in some 120 acres of Sangiovese in Napa Valley's Atlas Peak AVA.

-Today, the signature grape of Atlas Peak is, as you would expect, Cabernet Sauvignon (out of the sub-region's 1,500 total planted grapes).
+Today, the signature grape of Atlas Peak is, as you would expect, Cabernet Sauvignon (out of the sub-regions of 1,500 total planted grapes).
 Consumers, it seems, would much rather pay over $100 for a Napa Valley Cabernet Sauvignon than $20 for a Napa Valley wine made from Sangiovese.

 In other words, twenty years ago most American wine consumers weren't quite ready for Sangiovese, which naturally wants to produce a lean, lanky red wine that is moderate in color and somewhat under-fruited in varietal character, yet is svelte, zesty, and acid-driven.
 These attributes amount to a kind of subtlety that is very food-friendly; and in that sense, not unlike Italy's Chianti.
 A good thing.